Obra-Studio/shadcn-ui-kit/docs/src/routes/changelog/content.md

 # Changelog

 Find the latest changes in our kit here.
-This changelog is repeated inside of the file in the blue frames, so you know which version is in use.
+This changelog is repeated [inside of the file](https://www.figma.com/community/file/1514746685758799870/obra-shadcn-ui) on the changelog page, so you know which version is in use.
 We use [semantic versioning](https://semver.org/).

+## 1.3.0

+November 27, 2025

+* Bugfixes around incomplete theming features
+  * Create a subgroup for each of the paragraph variables
+  * Simplify paragraph variable names
+  * Add monospaced variables
+* Default type styles
+  * Add differentiation between medium and bold
+* Bugfix: remove extraneous frame in Alert component (removed double pixel override hack frame)
+* Adjusted dialog border radius to semantic variable rounded-xl - related [#95](https://github.com/Obra-Studio/shadcn-ui-kit/issues/95)
+* Theming scoping changes (related [#96](https://github.com/Obra-Studio/shadcn-ui-kit/issues/96))
+  * Scope typography variables to their appropriate properties
+  * Scope semantic color variables to their appropriate properties
+  * Scope shadow variables to their appropriate properties
+* Add semantic layer to spacing collection: it’s possible to customize spacings in the kit much more easily
+* Apply semantic spacing layer to all components (related [#90](https://github.com/Obra-Studio/shadcn-ui-kit/issues/90))
+* Adjust checkboxes, radio buttons, sliders and switches to use the primary (background) variable.
+If you change your primary variable color for example to blue, these elements will change color as well.
+* Renamed shadcn-light color mode to shadcn, so the mode name for shadcn is the same across all 5 customizable collections (semantic colors, border radii, typography, spacing and shadows).
+This will help with grouping when automatically processing the tokens from export files.

 ## 1.2.0